Air Purifier Filter & Electricity Cost Calculator

 3. Total yearly operating cost

-The calculator then adds both components:
+The calculator then adds the filter and electricity components together:

 C = filter price × 12 filter lifespan (months) + wattage (W) 1000 × hours per day × 365 × electricity rate ($/kWh)